ceremdra/aidoru-dark-theme/README.md

 # aidoru-dark-theme

-Do whatever you want with this, credit is appreciated though
+Do whatever you want with this, credit is not required, but it is appreciated

 Dev:
 sass src/aidoru-dark-theme.scss:./aidoru-dark-theme.css --watch